 Many people will disagree, not everyone is happy with the large amounts of squares in contemporary design.
 But I am excited by this.
 It is a confirmation there’s interest in it.

-In the general public you see a lote more people consider how to space things in a square, rather than a landscape or portrait.
-And the overlap online photos have with polaroid, is very visible on Pinterest, where many boards mix both Polaroid and Instagram inspiration.
+In the general public you can see people frequently consider how to space things in a square, rather than a landscape or portrait.
+And the overlap online photos have with Polaroid, is very visible on Pinterest, where many boards mix both Polaroid and Instagram inspiration.

 Take a Minute